Wisconsin State Capitol: Construction and design

-Restoration and renovation
+Restoration

 From 1988 to 2002, the capitol underwent a renovation and restoration project costing $158.8 million.
 The project was performed wing by wing, the same as the original construction of the capitol.
 The purpose of the project was to convert the capitol into a modern working building, while restoring and preserving its original 1917 appearance.
 Remodeling projects of the 1960s and 70s had introduced features out of character with the architecture of the building, such as dropped ceilings, movable partitions and fluorescent light fixtures, and many original decorative stencils were painted over.
 The restoration project returned public spaces to their original appearance.
 Original decorative stencils were repaired.
 Stairs, which had been sealed during the 1970s, were uncovered.
 The exterior granite was cleaned and repaired by workers who rappelled down from the dome.
 The renovation plan also included integrating modern technology into the original architecture.
 Electrical, mechanical (such as plumbing and heating), and communications systems were upgraded; asbestos was removed, and air conditioning was added.
 The capitol basement floor was lowered two feet to provide additional usable office space.
 Legislative offices were rebuilt as two-room suites (originally legislators did not have offices in the capitol, only their desks in the Senate and Assembly chambers).
 Modern office furniture was designed to look like the original oak furniture.

-Wisconsin Capitol sculpture program
+Sculpture program

 Architect Post planned an elaborate sculpture program for the building.
 Initially the commission for the statue of Wisconsin on the top of the dome was promised to Helen Farnsworth Mears but when Daniel Chester French agreed to produce the finial figure, the commission was switched to him.
 This work, often referred to as the "Golden Lady", consists of an allegorical figure reminiscent of Athena, dressed in Greek garb, and wearing a helmet topped by a badger, the Wisconsin state totem.
 In the left hand it holds a globe with an eagle perched on top.
 Across its chest is a large W, for Wisconsin.

 Post's original concept for the building required four small domes to be placed at the base of the large one, but the plans were changed and the domes were replaced by four sculptural groups by Karl Bitter.
 These groups (again, in Greek clothing) symbolized Faith, Strength, Prosperity and Abundance and Knowledge.

 Each of the four wings of the building is fronted by a pediment whose figures relate to the principal activities that were to occur within.
 Thus the east wing, housing the Supreme Court, features a pediment by Bitter entitled Law; the south has Adolph Alexander Weinman's Virtues and Traits of Character, for the wing containing the State Senate.
 Bitter's other pediment, the west, is Agriculture, while Attilio Piccirilli's Wisdom and Learning of the World adorns the north pediment.
 The carving of all these sculptures is attributed to the Piccirilli Brothers.